INTERESTING FACTS ABOUT SPACE PROBES !!!

 The Parker Solar Probe is named in honor of the physicist Eugene Parker, at a cost of 1.5 billion dollars.

-Billions of dollars worth of facilities and hundreds of people are involved in following the flight of each space probe and in intercepting the data it transmit towards Earth.
+Billions of dollars worth of facilities, and hundreds of people are involved in following the flight of each space probe, and in intercepting the data it transmits back to Earth.

-Up to 40 space probes have been launched since the former Soviet Union first fired Luna 1 towards the Moon in 1959.
+Up to 160 unmanned space probes have been launched, since the former Soviet Union first launched the first space probe, Sputnik, in 1957.